Enabling Social Applications via Decentralized Social Data Management: Overview

-\emph{Persistent service for mining the social graph} is achieved through employing a p2p architecture on user-contributed resources without the availability constraints of architectures based on mobile phones (e.g.,~\cite{mokhtar09middlewarepsn,pietilainen09mobiclique,sarigol10tuplespace,toninelli11yarta}).
+\emph{Persistent service for mining the social graph} is achieved by employing a p2p architecture on user-contributed resources without the availability constraints of architectures based on mobile phones.
 In particular, our objective is to allow applications access to distant nodes in the social graph, such as friends-of-friends queries.

-\emph{Support to an unrestricted set of social applications and services} is provided via two mechanisms: an API that exports social inferences (such as social strength between indirectly-connected users) and fine-grained social information represented by social edge labels and weights.
-For the latter, Prometheus maintains a weighted, directed, labeled, and multi-edged social graph, where vertices correspond to users and labeled edges correspond to interactions between users, as reported by their aggregators (Figure~\ref{fig:arch}(a)).
-Edge labels specify the type and weights specify the intensity of the interaction between users.
-Edge directionality reflects the asymmetry of users' perception of a social relationship~\cite{wellman88analysis} and allows for potentially conflicting reports from the aggregators of the interacting users.
+\emph{Support to an unrestricted set of social applications and services} is provided via two mechanisms: an API that exports social inferences (such as social strength between indirectly-connected users) and aggregated social information represented by social edge labels and weights.
+For the latter, Prometheus maintains a weighted, directed, labeled, and multi-edged social graph, where vertices correspond to users and labeled edges correspond to interactions between users, as reported by their aggregators (see Figure~\ref{fig:hourglass-architecture}(b) for an example of such a graph).
+Edge labels specify the type, and weights specify the intensity of interaction.
+Edge directionality reflects the asymmetry of users' perception of a social relationship~\cite{wellman88analysis} and allows for potentially conflicting reports from the interacting users' aggregators.

 \emph{User-controlled data access} is guaranteed via two mechanisms.
-First, data owners can specify access control policies to limit access to their own information.
-Second, all data is encrypted; however, for mining the social graph information, some peers need to decrypt data in order to process it.
+First, data owners can specify access control policies to limit access to their information.
+Second, all data are encrypted; however, for mining the social graph information, some peers need to decrypt data in order to process it.
 Thus, each user selects a group of \emph{trusted} peers; only these peers can decrypt the user's social data.

 In addition, Prometheus deals with the typical challenges of churn-prone p2p systems by leveraging well-established, previously proposed solutions in distributed hashtable overlays (DHTs).
-Figure~\ref{fig:arch}(b) presents an overview of the Prometheus architecture.
-Each peer runs three software components: 1)~for social graph management; 2)~for privacy management; and 3)~for trusted peer group management.
+Figure~\ref{fig:hourglass-architecture}(b) presents an overview of the architecture.
+Each peer runs three software components: 1)~for social graph management and application request execution; 2)~for access control policy and key management; and 3)~for trusted peer group management.